Alert Ready – Public Alerting

 - Alert Ready is a Canada-wide program that allows government officials in each province and territory to issue emergency alerts.

-- As early as April 6 2018, emergency alerts will also be sent to compatible wireless devices connected to LTE networks.
-Visit Alert Ready to find out if your device is compatible.
+- Visit Alert Ready to find out if your device is compatible.

 - Alerts will be issued only to the affected regions or areas within BC.
 However, some alerts could be issued province-wide or could affect more than one region.